ylw311/Google-CSSI-DebateIt/README.md

   - which were designed to facilitate discusion and could display what users were active or not -debate rooms featured video icons similar to google meet format
-- interface design for home page and individual debate rooms of each category -used HTML and CSS to make the website aesthetic while maintaining the integrity of the teams vision -version control version control
+- interface design for home page and individual debate rooms of each category
+-  -used HTML and CSS to make the website aesthetic while maintaining the integrity of the teams vision
--  project management, ensuring team on progress

--teamwork
+-  teamwork
+-  product management from ideation to completion of the project -version control

+teamwork
--product management from ideation to completion of the project
+product management from ideation to completion of the project

 ### Priyanshi
 - Nav bar version 1